carolynvs/magex/README.md

     return shx.RunE("docker", "run", "-d", "-p", "5000:5000", "--name", "registry", "registry:2")
 }

-// Use go go to download a tool, build and install it manually so
+// Use go to download a tool, build and install it manually so
 // that it has version information embedded in the final binary. func CustomInstallTool() error {
 	err := shx.RunE("go", "get", "-u", "github.com/magefile/mage")